alexlukekoval/quantitative_trading/README.md

 The following plot shows the absolute coefficient size of a tuned model, investigating market taker effects on the price:

 ![Market Taker Plot](https://raw.githubusercontent.com/alexlukekoval/quantitative_trading/main/images/binance_market_taker_effects.png)

+## Coming soon
+Data cleaning.
+The process of identifying errors and removing all related rows. \
+Preprocessing.
+Feature engineering and advanced labeling. \
+Backtesting.
+Out of sample backtesting and creating metrics.